 A wildlife camera, also known as a cellular trail camera, is often used by hunters, wildlife enthusiasts, and researchers to capture footage of animals in their natural habitat.

-In addition, you can use wildlife cameras with close-up lenses and the ability to do time-lapse to document the growth of plants and flowers over time.
+In addition, you can use wildlife cameras with close-up lenses and the time-lapse function to document the growth of plants and flowers over time.
 By recording images and videos of wildlife in the garden, you can learn more about your local natural ecosystem.

 If you're ready to start spying on what your furry and feathery garden visitors are up to when you aren't around, we've got you covered.
 Below is a table of trail cams we've curated for use in your garden, as well as their key features and prices.